banditcpp/bandit/docs/index.md

 If you want to see if bandit works for your compiler, bandit is shipped with a cmake project for generating bandit's self tests.
 Let us know how it goes.

-If your compiler doesn't support the C++11 features required by Bandit, we suggest that you take a look at [Igloo](http://igloo-testing.org), which is built on the same philosophy but works without C++11.
+If your compiler does not support the C++11 features required by Bandit, we suggest that you take a look at [Igloo](http://igloo-testing.org), which is built on the same philosophy but works without C++11.